-Author has written 67 stories for Leverage, Star Trek: 2009, Final Fantasy XII, Glee, Tangled, White Collar, Avatar: Last Airbender, Charmed, Ironman, and Avengers.
+Author has written 69 stories for Leverage, Star Trek: 2009, Final Fantasy XII, Glee, Tangled, White Collar, Avatar: Last Airbender, Charmed, Ironman, Avengers, and Doctor Who.

 There's not really a good way to describe myself.
 I hope that one day, people will be writing fanfics about characters that I play, because I'm going to see my name in lights if it kills me to do it.
 There's no way to say this without sounding conceited: I am an excellent writer.
 I'm not stuck up about it, and I love and appreciate reviews as much as the next person, but I have no doubts as to my talent as a story writer.
 I have very little tolerance for people who aren't grammatically and linguistically correct, because it makes your work hard to read and hard to follow.
 I have very little tolerance for people who don't develop characters well, or worse, develop characters improperly.
 An example of this would be in one of my favorite fandoms: Glee.
 I see a lot of people putting Kurt Hummel in makeup, and frankly, they annoy me.
 Please learn the difference between homosexual and transsexual.
 Being and effeminate male does not make you an actual female.